sussex-ase-group-3/puzzle-webapp/style-guide.md

 this approach is intended to aid in focused development and simple task allocation.

-### testing branch
+### testing

-once effective testing is set up, we will be introducing a testing branch. this is a branch that goes between the main branch and other branches to ensure that main always remains in a working state.
+testing will happen on the main branch, with releases being tags on commits that pass all tests. this will remove a lot of testing overhead that shouldn't be necessary for a team of this size.

 ## code styling